-Dr. Diwan also stressed that the Company had gone to great lengths to develop analytical techniques and perform characterization of the manufactured drug in order to de-risk the manufacturing quality and to provide well characterized, cGMP manufactured materials for the anticipated clinical programs.
-He noted that nanomedicines such as the Company's nanoviricides are complex materials that, as a class, have been challenging to characterize, and that the Company is learning from past failures in this class of drugs.
-He reported that the Company has therefore spent substantial amount of time in developing analytical techniques and critical quality attributes in order to be able to manufacture consistent quality of drug from batch to batch.
+The Company had gone to great lengths to develop analytical techniques and perform characterization of the manufactured drug in order to de-risk the manufacturing quality and to provide well characterized, cGMP manufactured materials for the anticipated clinical programs.
+Nanomedicines such as the Company's nanoviricides are complex materials that, as a class, have been challenging to characterize, and that the Company is learning from past failures in this class of drugs.
+The Company has therefore spent a substantial amount of time in developing analytical techniques and critical quality attributes in order to be able to manufacture consistent quality of drug from batch to batch.